preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/features-tenant-7/index.rst

 Features (Tenant) in Omnia 7.0
 =============================================

-This page will describe Features available in Omnia 7.0.
+This describes features available in Omnia 7.0.

-**Work on the documentation has just started.
-Can't be used yet.**
+**Work on the documentation is ongoing.**

 Add-ons
 *********